Pride of ownership—and a sense of belonging—help Neighborly®, formerly Dwyer Group, brands make their mark in business.

 An integral part of marketing—one that many folks overlook—is networking, McClain says.
 “Newer franchisees join groups Chambers of Commerce and other local groups, where other members support business-to-business opportunities.”

-As with many Dwyer brands, Mr. Handyman franchisees appreciate the relationships they form with other professionals, such as real estate agents.
+As with many Neighborly brands, Mr. Handyman franchisees appreciate the relationships they form with other professionals, such as real estate agents.
 For example, a Mr. Handyman owner might be friends—professionally and personally—with someone who builds pet doors and needs installations.

 “Networking doesn’t stop with the homeowner,” McClain says.
 It’s everyone they interact with, she says.

-Dwyer Group’s Neighborly program encourages technicians and staffers, for instance, at Five Star Painting and Mr. Rooter, to refer loyal customers to a nearby Mr. Handyman.
+Neighborly encourages technicians and staffers, for instance, at Five Star Painting and Mr. Rooter, to refer loyal customers to a nearby Mr. Handyman.
 A good customer experience keeps people coming back, McClain says.
 The brands “don’t run parallel to one another.”
 When they intersect, relationships and businesses thrive, McClain says.

 In the end, McClain says, owners take great pride in their staff; they see employees as an extension of their families.